biranjan/biranjan.github.io/blog/content/posts/python_introspection.md

     7

-We can check whether the objects attributed are callable or not by first getting the attribute using function `getattr()` and then use the function `callable()` on the result.
-See the documentation of function [`to_bytes`](https://docs.python.org/3/library/stdtypes.html)
+We can check whether the objects attributes are callable or not by first getting the attribute using function `getattr()` and then using the function `callable()` on the result.
+See the documentation of function [`to_bytes`](https://docs.python.org/3/library/stdtypes.html) for more if you are interested on what it does.

 ```python